Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 This is safe as long as port 8307 is not accessible from the internet.
 (Only port 22 is accessible from the internet by default.)

-We are now done, with the agent.
+We are done with the agent.
 Now we need to install the PHP extension and configure it to send data to the agent on the private IP 172.31.84.248 and port 8307.

 ### Installing the PHP extension